center-for-threat-informed-defense/attack-control-framework-mappings/docs/substituting_controls.md

     - For NIST 800-53 Revision 5, the source name to append is `"NIST 800-53 Revision 5"`
 4. Follow the [Install and Build](https://github.com/mitre-attack/attack-website#install-and-build) instructions of the ATT&CK Website documentation.

-## Constructing the ATT&CK Navigator with controls as mitigations
-The ATT&CK Navigator can be constructed with contols as mitigations by following the below methodology.
-Controls will be shown in the place of mitigations in the multi-select interface, allowing users to quickly select the techniques mapped to each control listed in that UI.
-1. Clone the [attack-navigator](https://github.com/mitre-attack/attack-navigator) github repository.
-2. Put the substituted STIX data in the `nav-app/src/assets` folder.
-3. in `nav-app/src/assets/config.json`, replace the default `enterprise_attack_url` value with `"assets/[substituted-stix-bundle-name]"`.
-4. Follow the [Install and Run](https://github.com/mitre-attack/attack-navigator#install-and-run) instructions of the ATT&CK Navigator documentation.